 Improved LAN Design

-Organizations have the freedom to establish/maintain a physically separate PoE network, or centrally converge to the core network using a single wire in a highly secure and controlled manner.
+Organizations have the freedom to establish/maintain a physically separate Power over Ethernet network, or centrally converge to the core network using a single wire in a highly secure and controlled manner.
 This applies to both Cloud and on-premise solutions and significantly improves network security and performance.
 Quality of service is enhanced while ongoing network management is simplified as IT teams continue to manage the core business network while voice/security teams can handle these separate networks.

 Additionally, as core business applications and data terminals (employee computers, Wi-Fi access points) continually require more and more bandwidth, network equipment will generally evolve every 3 to 5 years.
 By physically segmenting your PoE network, you can make changes to your core business network without impacting or disrupting your communication, security, and other systems.

 By repurposing existing infrastructure and reducing/eliminating IDF closet requirements, organizations are significantly reducing the environmental impact of their digital transformations.
 Far less cabling and equipment e-waste is produced.
-NVT Phybridge PoE switches are built with PowerWISE technology to ensure low energy consumption, power redundancy, and hot-swappable power supplies.
+NVT Phybridge Power over Ethernet switches are built with PowerWISE technology to ensure low energy consumption, power redundancy, and hot-swappable power supplies.

 If you have an upcoming IP/IoT modernization project, we would love to help!
 Click below to book a one-on-one meeting with one of our Digital Transformation Consultants.